noobling/prof-comp/Sprint 3/Internal Project Retrospective.md

 Good use of github

-* Github issues helped track bugs and record todo items for each member
+* Github issues helped track bugs and record 'todo' items for each member
 * Half of us didn't have experience with github before this project so it was a good learning experience for them

 ### Challenges